RobTillaart/MS5837/README.md

 - add **float getAirPressure()** return last set value.
 - refactor type & mathMode
 - add offset functions for all measurements?
+  - 3 offsets float == 12 bytes + 6 functions get/set.
+- async interface.
+  - can we see conversion ready?
+  - **void requestMeasurement()** starts conversion D1.
+  - **bool ready()** checks D1 to be ready, starts D2, checks D2 to be ready
+  - need multiple calls to initiate steps.
+  - could be 0.2.0 if sync version works.
+  - ==> also MS5611 ?

 #### Won't (unless requested)

-- performance test (as read is blocking)
+- performance test (as long as read is blocking)

 ## Support